American Express Gold Rewards Card Review

 - Annual fee: $200, billed annually

-- Bonus offer: $300 statement credit when you apply online for the card by 30 May 2022, are approved and spend $1,500 on your new Card within the first 3 months.
+- Bonus offer: $200 statement credit when you apply online, are approved and spend $1,500 on your new Card within the first 3 months.
 New Card Members only.

 - Earn Membership Rewards: The Gold Card earns at a rate of 2 points for every $1 spent.
 You can use Membership Reward points to pay for travel with American Express directly, or you can convert them to other airline and hotel programs.
 As a background, 150 Membership Rewards points = 1 Air New Zealand Airpoints Dollar while 2 Membership Rewards points = 1 Qantas Frequent Flyer Point.